dustinpfister/blog_posts/_posts/nodejs-crypto-create-cipher.md

 ## 3 - Streams and Node Crypto Create Cipher

 The CreateCipher method can also be used when working with streams.
+In this section I will be going over some examples of the crypto module createCipher and createDecipher methods using streams rather than using the update and final methods.

 ### 3.1 - createCipher